-Communities from eight nations, including Vietnam and the United Kingdom, named this year
+Communities from nine nations, including Greece and New Zealand, named this year

 Following this announcement, the Smart21 will complete detailed questionnaires providing more information on their communities.
-Seven of them will advance to being named the Top7 Intelligent Communities of 2021, which will be announced during virtual conference taking place 22-24 June.
-The Top7 will be the focus of the 2021 ICF Global Summit in October, where one will be named the Intelligent Community of the Year.
+From this data, ICF Analysts will select seven to be named the Top7 Intelligent Communities of 2022 at a conference taking place in June.
+The Top7 will be the focus of the 2022 ICF Global Summit in October, where one will be named the Intelligent Community of the Year.

 - Adelaide, South Australia, Australia